 OF THE GOVERNMENT IN THE

 Though the role of Leader of the Government in the Tasmanian upper House is not clearly defined, it is essentially one of managing government business in the Chamber.
 Perhaps the Leader's most significant responsibility is steering legislation through the Legislative Council.
-There has not yet been a female Leader in the Legislative Council.
+Phyllis J. BENJAMIN MLC was the first female Leader for the Government in the Legislative Council following her appontment in 1968.

 The Leader is appointed by the Premier of the day.
 He and his deputy represent the Ministers who sit in the lower House and their portfolios.
 Departmental staff and ministerial advisers are generally present in the Legislative Council Chamber to assist the Leader or his deputy during the consideration of legislation.